voxpupuli/beaker/CONTRIBUTING.md

   ```
 * During the time that you are working on your patch the master Beaker branch may have changed - be sure to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) on top of [Beaker's](https://github.com/puppetlabs/beaker) master branch before you submit your PR.
 A successful rebase ensures that your PR will merge cleanly.

+#### Courtesy

+Please do not introduce personal ignores into the `.gitignore`, such as IDE configurations, editor version files, or personal testing detritus.
+You may find it valuable to add the first two to [a global ignore](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore), and the third to [a repository-level ignore](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes).

 ### Testing